hkociemba/RubiksCube-TwophaseSolver/README.md

 ## Usage
 There are several tables which must be created on the first run.
 These need about 80 MB disk space and it takes from about 1 to 12 hours to create them, depending on the hardware.
 Usually you start the cubesolving server which listens on a port of your choice and which accepts the cube definition string and returns the solving maneuver.
 The module example.py gives detailed examples how to start the server and a simple GUI-interface which interacts with the server.
 You can run the example file with

-python example.py or eventually python3 example.py
+"python example.py" or eventually "python3 example.py"

 Make sure that you use Python 3.